Chii1-chips/Chii1-chips/README.md

 - ex friends .
 I don't need to add more.
 We seperated for a reason.
 - anything that is ai related.

-I will most likely block you *freely* if you make me uncomfortable. !
+I will most likely block you *freely* if you make me uncomfortable OR if you're my dni list. !

+I had to unfornuately move this to the top because a proshipper/comshipper followed me.

 <p align="center"> <img src="https://adriansblinkiecollection.neocities.org/dividers/vine17.gif" width="1000">